 Sources of trauma

 People who experience trauma in a repeated or systematic way are also at higher risk of PTSD.
 Military service members in the line of duty are one of the biggest American populations who experience violence over lengthy time periods.
 The same goes for anyone living in or near active war zones or those who have been the victims of terrorist attacks, bombings, mass shootings, and even natural disasters.
 It can also be through a job, like emergency medical personnel, police, and firefighters, who are witness to graphic scenes on a routine basis.
-Finally, another major contributor to the PTSD population is interpersonal violence, most commonly in the form of child abuse, sexual assault, and abusive relationships.
+Finally, another major contributor to the PTSD population is interpersonal violence.
+This comes most commonly in the form of child abuse, sexual assault, and abusive relationships.

 How people deal with the trauma right after it occurs has a significant bearing on whether they will develop PTSD.
 People who develop Acute Stress Disorder after a trauma are more likely to develop PTSD later on down the road.
 Lack of emotional support from others in the aftermath of trauma leaves people without an outlet for their emotions and makes processing their situation more difficult.